 Before submitting a claim, please read the information on these pages carefully.
 The information on this site doesn’t supersede the Mitigating Circumstances Policy which we advise you read as well.

-Please note, if you have not yet completed your assessment, a mitigating circumstances request will not excuse you from completing the assessment.
+Please note, if you have not yet completed your assessment, a mitigating circumstances request will not excuse you from completing the assessment at some point in the future.
 If your request is successful, your School will likely ask that you attend/submit the same or alternative assessment at a later date.
 More information about potential outcomes can be found at the bottom of this page.

 In addition, as something serious or significant has affected your health or personal life, we would advise that you consider the help and support available from the University Student Support Services and the Students’ Union.